What exactly is tribal tourism?

 For some people, it’s an educational opportunity – travel is a way of learning more about the world and yourself, and meeting new people can be a part of that.
 Others feel that, in our globalised age, they’ll have a more memorable, authentic experience of a place if they see its indigenous cultures.

-And for others still, it’s simply a voyeuristic exercise: they want to see people whose appearance and way of life looks very different to their own.
+And for others still, it’s simply a voyeuristic exercise: they want to see people whose appearance and way of life look very different to their own.

 What positive effects can it have?